top of page

 We use the honor system, so it is each competitor’s responsibility to class themselves and their cars correctly.

-We also put drivers in Novice and Experiences classes to level the playing field.
+We also put drivers in Novice and Experienced classes to level the playing field.
+If you don't clearly meet the Novice requirements, register as experienced.

 Driver Classes